SnowPhoenix0105/OscilloscopeKernel/Documents/Documents.md

 * Summary:
   * get the current state of the panel and produce a new graph accoding to this.then return the graph while finish.
 * Params:
-  * double delta_time: the time during which the point will be drawn on the graph. in short you'd better delivery the time span from the latest call of this method.
+  * double delta_time: the time during which the point will be drawn on the graph. in short you'd better delivery the time span from the latest call of this method. it should not be negative.
 * Normal-Behaviour:
+  * Pre-condition:
+    * delta_time >= 0.
   * Post-Condition:
     * a new graph with type T will be produced and return.
 ---------------------------------------------------------